Procession of the Bom Jesus dos Passos in Macau

 The Procession of the Bom Jesus dos Passos in Macau (also known as the Procession of the Great Jesus in Chinese or the Procissão em Honra do Senhor Bom Jesus dos Passos in Portuguese) is the most famous Catholic procession in honor of Jesus Christ organized in Macau about forty days before Easter.
 The main purpose of the devotion is for the Catholic Church to remind its members and believers at the beginning of Lent to remember the Passion of Christ and prepare them for the celebrations of the Holy Week.

 The two-day procession of the Senhor Bom Jesus dos Passos (The Good Lord Jesus of the Steps) is part of a more extensive novena in honor of Our Lord in His Agony.

 It is similar to other Processions of the Bom Jesus dos Passos, such as in Florianópolis in Brazil or the Procession of Our Lord of the Passion of Graça in Portugal, which has been celebrated since 1587.

 History

 Background: the Portuguese mission in Macau

 The Portuguese first settled in Macau in the year of 1557, as a trading port between the East and the West, and survived there for almost two hundred years before obtaining the approval of the Qing dynasty in 1749.
-Not until 1887 did Macau become a Portuguese colony, until reverted to China in the year 1999.
+In 1887, Macau became a colony of Portugal until it reverted to China in the year 1999.
 Formally established in 1576, the Diocese of Macau is the oldest diocese in the Far East in continuous existence: around 5% of population (30,000 people) is Roman Catholic.